avelino/awesome-go/README.md

 * [nan](https://github.com/kak-tus/nan) - Zero allocation Nullable structures in one library with handy conversion functions, marshallers and unmarshallers.
 * [null](https://github.com/emvi/null) - Nullable Go types that can be marshalled/unmarshalled to/from JSON.
 * [ordered-concurrently](https://github.com/tejzpr/ordered-concurrently) - Go module that processes work concurrently and returns output in a channel in the order of input.
-* [parapipe](https://github.com/nazar256/parapipe) - FIFO Pipeline which parallels execution on each stage while maintaining the order of messages and results
+* [parapipe](https://github.com/nazar256/parapipe) - FIFO Pipeline which parallels execution on each stage while maintaining the order of messages and results.
 * [parsefields](https://github.com/MonaxGT/parsefields) - Tools for parse JSON-like logs for collecting unique fields and events.
 * [pipeline](https://github.com/hyfather/pipeline) - An implementation of pipelines with fan-in and fan-out.
 * [ptrie](https://github.com/viant/ptrie) - An implementation of prefix tree.